 Key Differences – OCPD vs OCD

-When we say OCPD vs OCD, there are clear conceptual differences.
-Although there is considerable overlap between both disorders, there are four major distinguishing features between OCPD and OCD.
+When we say OCPD vs OCD, there are clear differences.
+Although there is considerable overlap between both disorders.
+There are four major distinguishing features between OCPD and OCD.

-The 4 differences of OCPD and OCD are:
+The 4 differences between OCPD and OCD are:

 - OCD – Irrational obsessions and compulsive behaviours.

 - OCPD – No obsessions or compulsions.
-The person just has a strict and seemingly unshakable adherence to one’s principles, even when they seem not to be helping.
+The person just has a strict adherence to one’s principles, even when they seem not to be helping.

-- OCD – Patients are distressed by these disturbing obsessions and compulsions and try to seek help for them.
+- OCD – Patients are distressed by these disturbing obsessions and try to seek help for them.

 - OCPD – people believe that their thoughts and behaviours are correct.

-- OCD – People often know that these obsessions or the compulsions are irrational.
+- OCD – People often know that these obsessions or compulsions are irrational.